OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 To move beyond, see the [Helidon documentation](https://helidon.io/docs/latest/#/getting-started/02_base-example#Prerequisites).

-We will now replace this code with ours.
+Now the infrastructure is in place, we will replace this code with ours.

 > Note: if you'd rather use `gradle` than `maven`, to generate the require `build.gradle`,
 > from the directory where the generated `pom.xml` lives, just type